xiangyi-njust/Highlight-KPE/README.md

-# HHighlight-KPE: Improving Unsupervised Keyword Extraction in Academic Papers by Integrating Highlights with Abstracts
+# Highlight-KPE: Improving Unsupervised Keyword Extraction in Academic Papers by Integrating Highlights with Abstracts

 ## Overview
 <b> The code and dataset for this paper: Highlight-KPE: Improving Unsupervised Keyword Extraction in Academic Papers by Integrating Highlights with Abstracts.</b>